Keisarinn/SLT/README.md

 If you are uncertain if everything is where it should be, just look at your branch in the browser.

+## Report Submission ##
+When you have finished your experiments and report please push everything to the respective exercise

+branch.
+Make sure to put the final report tex file and a pdf compiled from it in the top level directory of the exercise branch.

 ## Initial setup ##

 (1) Request and get access to the repository.